Securing File and Print Server

 There are two security levels available to the Common Internet Filesystem (CIFS) network protocol user-level and share-level.
 Samba's security mode implementation allows more flexibility, providing four ways of implementing user-level security and one way to implement share-level:

 security = user: requires clients to supply a username and password to connect to shares.
-Samba user accounts are separate from system accounts, but the libpam-smbpass package will sync system users and passwords with the Samba user database.
+Samba user accounts are separate from system accounts, but the libpam-winbind package will sync system users and passwords with the Samba user database.

 security = ADS: allows the Samba server to join an Active Directory domain as a native member.
-See Samba Active Directory Integration for details.
+See Active Directory Integration for details.

 security = server: this mode is left over from before Samba could become a member server, and due to some security issues should not be used.
 See the Server Security section of the Samba guide for more details.